pgolding/spark-bot-apiai-lambda-mixpanel/readme.md

 7. Structured maintenance of your bot responses (e.g. in a content management system)
 8. Implement A/B testing (lots of options to explore here)

+For thos of you interested in creating a Cisco Spark bot entirely on AWS (i.e. without API.AI NLP) then I have a template for doing that, including an asynchronouse fan-out LF to offload the response and follow the "single unit of work" pattern for AWS Lambda.
+I plan to publish it soon along with a test harness for developing your LF locally and uploading automatically to AWS whenever you want to integrate.